 Investment Multiple: 2X

-How much the business agrees to pay you in total by the maturity date by adding up monthly payments.
+The multiple of your principal investment that the business agrees to pay you in total by the maturity date.

 Revenue Sharing Percentage: 5%

 How much the business agrees to pay investors each month from its gross revenues.
-(This is not in addition to the investment multiple—this is how a business reaches the investment multiple payment)
+(This is not in addition to the investment multiple—this is how a business reaches the investment multiple)

 How Payments Work